Surprise, It’s Spanish! Learn the Hidden Spanish Origins of 70 English Words

 2. California

 The name California originated in the 1510 book “Las sergas de Esplandián” (“The Adventures of Esplandián”).
-In the adventure story, California was a remote kingdom inhabited by only women.
+In the story, California was a remote kingdom inhabited only by women.
 The name came from the name of their queen, Calafia.
 Her name may have come from the Spanish word califa, which came from the Arabic word khalifa, referring to a religious state leader.

 3. Colorado

-While the state itself derived its name from the Colorado River, the river got its name from the Spanish word colorado, meaning “red.”
+While the state itself derived its name from the Colorado River, the river got its name from the Spanish word colorado , meaning “red.”

 4. Florida